heyimdima/FantasyFightingGame/README.md

 # Fantasy Fighting Game

 ---
-## Overview
-This was the project I did for my CST-210 class, and this was the first time I had to make a project on this scale, and after getting it done I can still see some things that could be improved about it.

----
 ## Objective
 Create a Fantasy Fighting Text-Based Game and:
 * Utilize functions to decomposed complex tasks.